status-im/status-web/apps/website/docs/status-communities/set-up-a-view-only-channel.md

 ---

 :::info
-Currently, you can only set up a view-only channel using Status desktop. [:octicons-desktop-download-16: Download Status desktop][status-web-download].
+Currently, you can only set up a view-only channel using Status desktop. [:octicons-desktop-download-16: Download Status desktop](https://status.im/get).
 :::

 In a view-only channel, everyone with access can view the conversation, but they can't respond or write in the channel.
-The community [owner or admin][permissions-by-role-in-status-communities] can designate certain people or groups to write in the view-only channel.
+The community [owner or admin](./permissions-by-role-in-status-communities.md) can designate certain people or groups to write in the view-only channel.

 :::info
-Members with view-only access to the channel can still [react][react-and-reply-to-messages] on the channel's messages.
+Members with view-only access to the channel can still [react](../messaging-and-web3-browser/react-and-reply-to-messages.md) on the channel's messages.
 :::

-To learn how to use read-only channels in your community, check out [About view-only channels][about-view-only-channels].
+To learn how to use read-only channels in your community, check out [About view-only channels](./about-view-only-channels.md).

 ## What to expect

 - Community owners and admins can always view and write in the community channels, irrespective of the view-only permissions.
 - You can configure view-only channels with or without tokens.
 Using tokens requires more steps, but provides more options.
-For example, [minting][mint-tokens-for-your-community] and [airdropping][how-to-airdrop-tokens-in-status] tokens can incentivize community engagement.
+For example, [minting](./mint-tokens-for-your-community.md) and [airdropping](./how-to-airdrop-tokens-in-status.md) tokens can incentivize community engagement.
-- When using tokens, [mint a community token][mint-tokens-for-your-community] and share the token with everyone you want to have view-only access.
+- When using tokens, [mint a community token](./mint-tokens-for-your-community.md) and share the token with everyone you want to have view-only access.
 - Once you set up the view-only permission, only members who meet its criteria can access the channel.
 However, their access is limited to read-only.
 - Owners can set up [additional post permissions](#grant-someone-post-permissions-in-a-view-only-channel) in read-only channels for specific members.